rid999/cpanel-prompt/README.md

 ## Contribution

-This script is dedicated to all system administrators who are pressed for time managing servers, and especially to my child Zero.
+This script is dedicated to all system administrators who have limited time to manage servers, and especially to my child Zero.
 Contributions and improvements are welcome.

 ## License